 - 4. Courses that cannot be reasonably aligned with the requirements of the courses listed in the Florida DOE Course Code Directory may be accepted as transfer elective credit - 5.
-The Sarasota County grade weighting system will apply to all courses that are equivalent to or are identified in the State Course Code Directory and designated as weighted courses by the Sarasota County District School Board.

-E. Transfer of Credit from Non-accredited and Foreign Schools

-- 1. Credits from non-accredited schools, as well as foreign schools, will be evaluated on the basis of comparability to local courses in terms of course length and content in some cases, communications with the previous school will be necessary and a translation of transcripts required.
+The Sarasota County grade weighting system will apply to all courses that are equivalent to or are identified in the State Course Code Directory and designated as weighted courses by the Sarasota County District School Board. - E. Transfer of Credit from Non-accredited and Foreign Schools - 1.
+Credits from non-accredited schools, as well as foreign schools, will be evaluated on the basis of comparability to local courses in terms of course length and content in some cases, communications with the previous school will be necessary and a translation of transcripts required.
 Students transferring from another country shall receive English credit (Language Arts) for primary language study.
 English or a language other than student's native language as it appears on a foreign transcript will be reflected as foreign language credit. - 2.
-Students transferring into a public school from a non-accredited school or well as foreign school must be placed at the appropriate sequential course level.
-Performance at a minimum grade point average of 2.0 in the placement validates the student's prior performance in that subject area at the end of that current school year.
-For example, an 11th grade transfer student may validate his English I and II credits taken at the sending school with a 2.0 in English III at the receiving school.
-Students who do not meet a 2.0, or choose not to continue to the next sequential level in a particular subject area (i.e., foreign languages), must have their credits validated using an approved alternative validation procedure (described below).
+Students transferring into a public school from a non-accredited school or a foreign school must be placed at the appropriate sequential course level.
+For example, an 11th grade transfer student may validate his English I and II credits taken at the sending school with a 2.0 GPA in English III at the receiving school.
+Students who do not meet a 2.0 GPA, or choose not to continue to the next sequential level in a particular subject area (i.e., foreign languages), must have their credits validated using an approved alternative validation procedure (described below).